-The Office of External Enforcement (OEE) and Office of Compliance and Policy (OCAP) both support CRC’s efforts to administer and enforce the laws that apply to recipients of financial assistance under Title I of the Workforce Investment Act (WIA); One-Stop partners listed in WIA Section 121(b) that offer programs or activities through the One-Stop/American Job Center workforce development system; State and local governments and other public entities operating programs and activities related to labor and the workforce, regardless of whether they receive federal financial assistance (for disability-related matters only); and any recipients of financial assistance from, or programs conducted by, DOL that are not included in the categories above.
+CRC's Office of External Enforcement (OEE) and Office of Compliance and Policy (OCAP) both support CRC's responsibility to administer and enforce the laws that apply to recipients of financial assistance under Title I of the Workforce Innovation and Opportunity Act and its predecessor, the Workforce Investment Act (WIA); American Job Center partners listed in WIOA/WIA Section 121(b) that offer programs or activities through the workforce development system; State and local governments and other public entities operating programs and activities related to labor and the workforce; and any recipients of financial assistance from, or programs conducted by, DOL that are not included in the categories above.
 A few examples include WIA programs for adults, youth, and dislocated workers; Federal employment and training programs for Native Americans and migrant and seasonal farm workers; State employment services programs; Unemployment Insurance; the Senior Community Service Employment Program (SCSEP) for older workers; Job Corps; Trade Assistance Act Programs; and other grant programs administered by DOL agencies, such as the Mine Safety and Health Administration, the Occupational Safety and Health Administration, and the Veterans’ Employment and Training Service.

 The various laws administered by CRC that apply to a particular external program or activity, differ in their scope.
 Taken together, those laws generally forbid discrimination on the basis of race, color, religion (including failure to accommodate) , sex (including pregnancy and gender identity), national origin (including limited English proficiency), age, disability (including failure to provide accessible facilities, accommodations or modifications, or equally effective communications), and political affiliation or belief.